dev-msk5/data_analysis_app/README.md

 2. The dataset is stored in `st.session_state.dataset_controller`.
 3. The Home page displays the current shape, column list, missing values, and preview.
 4. The ML Lab page reads the same dataset state to auto-fill size-related questions when data is already available.

+## What I've learned

+- From the basic Streamlit to some advanced features
+- Designing a webpage and a backend behind
+- Efficient Github Copilot usage than my previous project, this sped up the development by about 250%
+- How to avoid Vibe Coding, by using Copilot to fill my knowledge gap, not solve my problems

+## How AI was used

+- For the initial stages of planning and featuees
+- For repetitive task, such as Selectbox options, or implementing a menu pattern several times
+- Potentional flawed / redundant code checks, debugging
+- Along the development, any quick questions about Streamlit

 ## How to Run